innogames/serveradmin/docs/python-api.rst

 read but can not be changed.
 You will simply call ``augment`` on the query result before using it.

-The following augmentations are not available yet, but might be in future:
+The aren't any augmentations available at the moment, but might be in future.

-servermonitor
-   Adds the following attributes to the server if applicable:

-   * cpu_hourly
-   * cpu_daily
-   * io_hourly
-   * io_daily
-   * disk_free
-   * mem_free

 You can also use additional attributes in your query for filtering, but be
 aware: They are filtered in Python and not on the database level (which is not